tylerebowers/Schwab-API-Python/docs/client.md

 ## Common Issues

 > Problem: Trying to sign into account and get error message: "We are unable to complete your request.
 Please contact customer service for further assistance."
+> Problem: "Whitelabel Error Page This application has no configured error view, so you are seeing this as a fallback." (status=500)
 > Fix: Your app is "Approved - Pending", you must wait for status "Ready for Use".
 > Note: Or you *could* have an account type that is not supported by the Schwab API.